GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Related Work

-Thirdly, graph-based approaches for tabular data often introduce additional assumptions that may be suboptimal or inapplicable.
+\item Graph-based approaches for tabular data often introduce additional assumptions that may be suboptimal or inapplicable.
 For example, \citep{kazi2022differentiable, Zhou2022Table2GraphTT, fatemi2021slaps} create a graph between samples and rely on the \textit{smoothness assumption}, which posits that neighbouring instances share the same labels.
 As demonstrated in Section~\ref{sec:classification-accuracy}, such assumptions can be suboptimal for high-dimensional data.
 Concerning \textit{dataset assumptions}, \citep{Satorras2017FewShotLW} addresses few-shot learning, which requires a substantial meta-training set comprising similar tasks.
 In contrast, our approach focuses on learning from small datasets without assuming the presence of an external meta-training set.
 The work of \citep{fatemi2021slaps} infers a latent graph, focusing on either images or tabular data with a maximum of $30$ features.
-In comparison, our research explores tabular datasets containing up to $20000$ features.
-We include an extended discussion of related work in Appendix~\ref{appendix:extended-related-work}.
+In comparison, our research explores tabular datasets containing up to $20000$ features. \end{enumerate}

+\looseness-1 \textbf{Feature selection.} When faced with high-dimensional data, machine learning models are presented with increased degrees of freedom, making prediction tasks more challenging, especially on small sample-size tasks.
+To address this issue, various feature selection methods have been proposed to reduce the dimensionality of the data \citep{tibshirani1996lasso, Feng2017SparseInputNN, liu2017deep, singh2020fsnet, balin2019concrete, margeloiu2022weight, lemhadri2021lassonet}.
+All these methods aim to model the relationships between features (i.e., determining which features are similar or irrelevant to the task), but they do not consider the relationships between samples.
+In contrast, $\mathsf{GCondNet}$ uses a GNN to extract the relationships between samples, while the MLP predictor learns the relationships between features.

+\looseness-1 \textbf{Neural networks for tabular data.} More broadly, our work is related to neural network methods for tabular data.
+Recent methods include various inductive biases, such as taking inspiration from tree-based methods \citep{katzir2020net, hazimeh2020tree, Popov2020NeuralOD, Yang2018DeepND}, including attention-based modules \citep{arik2021tabnet, Huang2020TabTransformerTD}, or modelling multiplicative feature interactions \citep{Qin2021AreNR}.
+For a recent review on neural networks for tabular data, refer to \citep{Borisov2021DeepNN}.
+However, these methods are generally designed for large sample size datasets, and their performance can vary on different datasets \citep{Gorishniy2021RevisitingDL}, making them unsuitable for small-size and high-dimensional tasks.
+In contrast, our method is specifically designed for small-size high-dimensional tasks.
+Lastly, TabPFN~\citep{Hollmann2022TabPFNAT} is a recent pre-trained Transformer using in-context learning for prediction, which can scale only up to 100 features, making it inapplicable for our high-dimensional datasets (of up to 22,000 features).